jarnos/block-scroll-mod-x11/README.md

 ## block-scroll-mod-x11-gawk.sh
 This variant uses POSIX shell (`sh`), GNU awk (`gawk`) and `xinput` utility and some common Unix/Linux utilities to do the job.
 If you run it without arguments in terminal, usage will be shown.

+I have referred to this solution in my [answer](https://unix.stackexchange.com/a/612499/111181) to a *Unix & Linux Stack Exchange* question.